Dance BA (Hons) – 2020 entry

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-Our unique and optional Professional Training Year gives you the chance to apply your knowledge and understanding in the context of a year-long placement, and thereby build your experience in a professional dance environment with high-quality mentoring and support from experienced placement hosts.
+Our unique, optional Professional Training placement will give you the chance to apply your knowledge and understanding in the context of a year-long placement, and thereby build your experience in a professional dance environment with high-quality mentoring and support from experienced placement hosts.

 A pioneer in integrated professional training, the University has operated its placement scheme in partnership with industry and professional bodies for the last 40 years.
 Employers interviewing graduates have been impressed by the maturity and professionalism of those with placement experience.
 Although dance students do not usually receive a salary, they are normally paid a bursary by their employer.

 If you choose to take a Professional Training placement, you will work with an established dance organisation based within the United Kingdom or internationally.
 You may choose to specialise in a particular area of dance, for example within dance management, community dance or dance company education, but whatever your specialism you will find yourself involved in a wide variety of activities.

 Organisations and companies that have participated in the scheme include:

 - East London Dance

 Applying for placements